Pages

 Edward Elgar dedicated Variation VI to his viola student, Isabel Fitton (1868-1936).
 Elgar knew the Fitton family from his youth.
-At the founding of the Worcestershire Philharmonic Society in 1897, Elgar was appointed conductor and Isabel served as one its two secretaries.
+At the founding of the Worcestershire Philharmonic Society in 1897, Elgar was appointed conductor.
+Isabel served as one of its two secretaries.
 The other secretary was Winifred Norbury, the friend pictured within Variation VIII.

 Elgar chose to acknowledge his friend using the Old Testament version of her name.
-In Hebrew Ysobel is derived from Elisheba, meaning “Oath of God” or "God is her oath".
+In Hebrew Ysobel is derived from Elisheba, meaning “Oath of God” or “God is her oath.”
 Elizabeth is the more common spelling of this ancient Hebrew name.
-Elizabeth was the wife of Zachariah, the mother of John the Baptist and cousin to Mary, the mother of Jesus.
+Elizabeth was the wife of Zachariah, the mother of John the Baptist, and a cousin to Mary, the mother of Jesus.
 Just as John the Baptist preceded Jesus, so does Variation VI precede Variation XIII.
-As I show in this post, the secret friend portrayed in Variation XIII is none other than Jesus, Elgar's Lord and Savior according to his fervent Roman Catholic faith.
+As I show in this essay, the secret friend portrayed in Variation XIII is none other than Jesus, Elgar’s Lord and Savior according to his Roman Catholic faith.

-Ein feste Burg plays through and over Variation VI as shown in Figure 11.1.
+Ein feste Burg plays “through and over” Variation VI as shown in Figure 15.1.
 The missing Principal Theme plays in the upper staff while the variation appears in the lower two staves as a piano reduction.
-The notes of the Principal theme are based on Bach’s rendering of Ein feste Burg from the final chorale of cantata BWV80.
-A sound file of Figure 10.1 is available online.
+The notes of the Principal theme are based on Bach’s rendering of Ein feste Burg from the final chorale of Cantata BWV 80.
+An audiovisual file of this melodic mapping supports the efficacy of this contrapuntal solution.

-Figure 11.2 illustrates precisely how Ein feste Burg was carefully mapped over Ysobel based on melodic interval mirroring, and the contrapuntal devices of contrary, parallel and similar motion.
+Figure 15.2 illustrates precisely how Ein feste Burg was carefully mapped over Variation VI based on melodic interval mirroring and the principles of counterpoint.
 Melodic interval mirroring occurs when note intervals from Ein feste Burg are reflected in the variation over comparable or identical distances between notes.
 These notes do not necessarily appear in the melody line of the variation.
-Parallel motion is when voices from Ein feste Burg and the variation move in the same direction by the same melodic interval.
-Similar motion is when both voices move in the same direction, but not by the same intervals.
+The contrapuntal devices of similar and contrary motion were also considered in this analysis.
+Similar motion is when both voices move in the same direction, but not necessarily by the same degree.
 Contrary motion takes place when Ein feste Burg moves in the opposite direction than the variation, again not necessarily by the same interval.
-Parallel motion is indicated by PM, contrary motion by CM, and similar motion by SM.
-In some instances, the upper voice of the variation moves parallel with Ein feste Burg while the base line moves in a contrary manner.
+Similar motion is indicated by SM, and contrary motion by CM.
+For the purposes of this analysis, similar motion includes any instances of parallel motion, and contrary motion any instances of oblique motion.
+In some cases, the upper voice of the variation moves parallel with Ein feste Burg while the bass line moves in a contrary manner.
 An effective counterpoint typically employs a fairly balanced mix of contrary and similar motion, something clearly evident with this mapping.

-Table 11.1 summarizes 39 melodic conjunctions between Ein feste Burg and Variation VI.
-A melodic conjunction is any shared note between the two melody lines.
+Table 15.1 summarizes 39 melodic conjunctions between Ein feste Burg and Variation VI.
+A melodic conjunction is defined as any shared note between both melody lines.
 Share melody notes are dispersed over 17 out of 22 measures of Variation VI, or 77% of the movement.

-Table 11.2 breaks down melodic conjunctions between Ein feste Burg and Variation V by note type.
-There are 7 shared melody notes with frequencies range from 1 to 11.
+Table 15.2 breaks down melodic conjunctions between Ein feste Burg and Variation V by note type.
+There are 7 shared melody notes with frequencies ranging from 1 to 11.

 Conclusion